GoldenCoqui/news-scrapping-script/README.md

 ```
 ### Output

 The program will start scraping the articles.
 Individual text files will be created in the Data/processed/articles folder, named article_1.txt, article_2.txt, etc.  The program will then start taking those article_#.txt and use Gemini API to summarize them.
 The summarized articles will then be put in Data/processed/summarized.
+As well a html document will be outputed that will contain the headline and summarized data.
 The terminal will let the user know what articles are being scrapped and summarized in real time.

 # Additional Information